-We’ve decided to collaborate on this post with some other Fulltime Families to bring you 25 family approved campgrounds.
+We’ve decided to collaborate on this post with three other Fulltime Families to bring you 20 family approved campgrounds.
 First, we’ll give you our top 5 (one from each of our 5 family members), and then at the end, we’ll share links to the others from our friends.
 You’re sure to find a place that’s right for your family’s next RV adventure.

 Favorite Campgrounds #1: Saddle Mountain BLM

 Saddle Mountain BLM in Tonopah, AZ is Peyton’s pick.
 Actually, if you ask him next week, it will be different.
 We’ve asked him this question before, and it’s always wherever we are currently.
 It just so happens that we are at Saddle Mountain at the time I am writing this, but we did visit the area in 2019 as well.

 There are three reasons this was his favorite campground in 2019.
 First, he got to climb the mountain.
 And since we’ve been here this time, he’s been up there quite a few times again.
 Second, he liked being here to play with Ben.
 Ben is a friend he made at our first Fulltime Families rally at the Albuquerque International Balloon Fiesta.
 They were our neighbors there, and we’ve met up with his family numerous times since we’ve been traveling.
 Third, he got to meet new friends.
 Anytime there are other friends to play with, he deems it the best place to be.

 Camping here is free.
 It is on BLM land just west of Phoenix, AZ.
 Sites are first-come, first-served…but there are PLENTY of areas to set up.
 The flies were horrendous in 2019, but they don’t seem to be nearly as bad this year.
 This is a great place for boondocking, hiking/climbing, and friends.